ArtalkJS/Artalk/CONTRIBUTING.md

 ### Build Frontend

 First, you need to install the dependencies for the frontend.
-Simply run the `cd ui && pnpm install` command to install the dependencies.
+Simply run the `pnpm install` command to install the dependencies.

-Then, run the `cd ui && pnpm dev` to build and run the frontend, and you can pass startup parameters to the program using `ARGS="--port 5173" pnpm dev`.
+Then, run the `pnpm dev` to build and run the frontend, and you can pass startup parameters to the program using `ARGS="--port 5173" pnpm dev`.

 The frontend program will run by default on port `5173`, and you can access it in a browser at `http://localhost:5173`.
 The frontend testing client will, by default, request the backend on port `23366`, so it's essential to keep the backend on this port.